 So I did some soul-searching.
 I asked myself the most important question: Why?
 Why was I angry so often?
 What causes my most intense anger?
 What drives me to anger most quickly?
 After a lot of prayer, I realized that it was Frustration.
 When I get frustrated, I get angry almost immediately.
 Frustration makes me more angry than anything else.

 If I wanted to stop being angry all the time, the best thing I could do is stop being frustrated all the time.

 So then I asked myself a philosophical question, “What is Frustration?”
 Again, after a great deal of prayer, I concluded that frustration is what occurs when you are trying to control something over which you have no control.
 So there it is: I have control issues.
 I was trying to control circumstances, I was trying to control my wife and my kids.
 And I was not very successful at any of that.

 It is important to understand what it is that we can control and what we can’t control.
 Here is a good illustration: Imagine your self holding a hula hoop.
 Place the hula hoop on the ground.
 Step inside the hula hoop.
 Everything inside the hula hoop: that’s what you can control.
 Everything outside of the hula hoop: you have no control.
 My wife, my kids, my work, people on the road, my circumstances, they are all outside my hula hoop.

 There are only two people that can control my wife: my wife, and the Holy Spirit (God).
-Fortunately, that’s the same Holy Spirit that is in her is in me.
-So if I just give up control of the these things that are out of my hula hoop and give them to the Holy Spirit, then I’ll stop being frustrated; and if I’m not frustrated, then I won’t get angry.
+Fortunately, the Holy Spirit that is in me is the same Holy Spirit that is in her.
+So if I just give up control of the these things that are outside of my hula hoop and give them to the Holy Spirit, then I’ll stop being frustrated; and if I’m not frustrated, then I won’t get angry; then I won’t scare people around me and have to apologize later.
 Could it be that simple?

 Control –> Frustration –> Anger –> bad things –>shame/guilt